dguo/dannyguo.com/content/blog/momath-hackathon-2018-vortex-pool.md

 less computationally intensive.
 My friend who handled all the velocity calculations said this was because each airfoil was essentially made up of dozens of the [vortexes](https://en.wikipedia.org/wiki/Vortex) that we were rendering now with a single digit count.
-Check out this demo.
+Check out this [online demo](https://katbug.github.io/momath-vortexpool/).
+Click to create vortexes.

 {{< imgur taEXQoG >}}